Probable Entropic Nature of Gravity in Ultraviolet and Infrared Limits, Part I. An Ultraviolet Case: , and in Terms of Unified Small Parameter

-Also, it is clear that $M_{GUP}$ (\ref{Verl10}),(\ref{Verl10.1}) may be derived in terms of $\alpha_{R}$. \\ Note that the appearance of $\alpha_{x}$ in (\ref{GT6.3}),(\ref{GT6.3.2}),(\ref{GT6.3.3}) is not accidental.
-Here $\alpha_{x}$ is considered as a deformation parameter for the Heisenberg algebra on going from HUP to GUP.
+Also, it is clear that $M_{GUP}$ (\ref{Verl10}) may be derived in terms of $\alpha_{R}$. \\Here $\alpha_{x}$ is considered as a deformation parameter for the Heisenberg algebra on going from HUP to GUP.
 Generally speaking, initially the construction of such a deformation was realized with other parameters (e.g. \cite{Magg1},\cite{Kempf}).
 But it is easily shown that QFT parameter of the deformations associated with GUP may be expressed in terms of the parameter $\alpha$ that has been introduced in the approach to the density matrix deformation \cite{shalyt-aip},\cite{shalyt-entropy2}.
 Here the notation of \cite {Kim2} is used.
 Then (\cite{shalyt-entropy2}, p.
 943)

 and

 In this case from (\ref{comm1}),(\ref{comm2}) it follows that $\beta\sim {\bf 1/p^{2}}$, and for $x_{\rm min}\sim l_{p}$, $\beta$ corresponding to $x_{\rm min}$ is nothing else but